ricebandit/WordPress-Compiler/README.md

 5. Paste all of your theme files (from step 4) into the /src directory of this package.

 The dev-scripts folder should be included along with the rest of your theme files.
 IT WILL NOT BE INCLUDED IN THE COPY LIST.

+6. TO AVOID FUTURE POTENTIAL CONFUSION, I recommend deleting the .git file linking to this repository.

 ### SOURCE FOLDER